openmpf/openmpf-components/python/ArgosTranslation/README.md

 Language packages are downloaded dynamically as needed.
 In addition, when building a Docker image the Dockerfile pre-installs German, French, Russian, and Spanish.

 Note: Argos has two different models for Chinese Simplified and Traditional.
-Please ensure that the proper language code is provided ('zho', 'zho-hans', 'zh' for Simplified Chinese; 'zho-hant', 'zt' for Traditional Chinese).
-Otherwise, incorrect translations will occur.
+Using the wrong one will result in incorrect translations.
+If the text is in Simplified Chinese use `zho-hans` for the language code.
+If it is in Traditional Chinese, use `zho-hant`.

 | ISO-639-2 | ISO-639-1 | Language             |
 | --------- | --------- | -------------------- |